 The following are a few of the most important elements of an enterprise resource planning suite for the construction industry, allowing contractors to re-define the way they organize their projects.

 A Connection to a Single Database Platform

 When resource planning is an isolated function – as is normal in models driven by legacy technologies and manual data entry – it’s difficult to maximize the efficiency of the system.
 Planning out the details of a project, determining how available and needed resources will affect the timeline of the job and more, may all be managed with offline spreadsheets at organizations that haven’t yet updated to a purpose-built system.
-These contractors are missing out on the potential benefits that come with modern web-based resource project management software tools connected to a single database platform.
+These contractors are missing out on the potential benefits that come with modern, web-based resource construction project management software connected to a single database platform.

 The more effective approach to resource planning involves a single source of data truth, with every element of project management as a whole connected to the same set of information.
 Changes in employment affect the budget automatically, while updates from the job site are reflected in schedule projections.
 Purchase and maintenance operations are integrated with inventory databases in real time and employee actions that were once highly manual and involved consulting and updating several systems are now part of a unified whole.

 Management personnel have information on all the jobs active across the whole company, and are able to determine the status of a single project or the business in general.
 Knowing what resources are tied up where and for how long – from employees to equipment and beyond – enables leaders to make informed decisions, and to do so quickly.

 Effective resource planning involves a single source of data truth – every element of project management is connected to the same set of information.